 According to Jakob Nielsen Think-Aloud is one of the most useful usability testing tools for a modern UX researcher.
 This situation seems to be a result of a barely changing nature of human behaviour.
 Additionally, tools that can record and analyze inner monologues are relatively cheap, easy to learn and they can be universally used in other projects.
 All that makes Think-Aloud feature a must-have for UX researchers.

 Defining the goals and tasks of the study

-Before starting any Think-Aloud study, you firstly need to set your goals.
-Think about particular parts of your website (or prototype created in Axure) where you wish to collect user feedback.
+The first thing you need to do before creating a usability study with Think-Aloud feature, is set clear goals.
+Think about the particular parts of your website (or prototype created in Axure) where you wish to collect user feedback.

 Now, your study can record the participants’ voices.
-Think-Aloud works on any kind of device – desktop, tablet or smartphone, as long as the browser supports the MediaRecorder, MediaStream and AudioContext APIs (click the links to learn which browsers support these APIs).
+It works on any kind of device – desktop, tablet or smartphone, as long as the browser supports the MediaRecorder, MediaStream and AudioContext APIs.

 Instructions for respondents

-After Think-Aloud is enabled, respondents who click a link to your study will be asked to allow UXtweak to access their microphone.
+After you enable the Think-Aloud, respondents who click a link to your study will be asked to allow UXtweak to access their microphone.
 The mentioned step follows after the study’s initial Welcome Message.

 “Don’t forget to speak everything that’s on your mind – What are you doing and why?
 How do you understand the things you see?”

 Think-Aloud is a powerful feature for your UX reaserch toolkit.
 By hearing your customers’ thoughts you get a convincing power and can melt the heart of even the most stubborn stakeholder, showing them the importance of good UX.